General Eliott (1782 EIC ship): West Indies expedition (1795–1796)

 The fleet finally successfully sailed on 20 March to invade St Lucia, with troops under Lieutenant-General Sir Ralph Abercromby.
 St Lucia surrendered to the British on 25 May.
 The British went on to capture Saint Vincent and Grenada.

 West Indiaman

 General Eliott was sold into the West Indies trade in 1796.
 On 25 February 1798 her officers and crew (some 70 persons in all), abandoned her on the Goodwin Sands as she was returning from Jamaica.
 A Danish vessel took them aboard.
 Although she was taking on water, and had lost her rudder, cables, and anchors, she continued to float.
 Boats came from shore and salvaged her.
-Estimates were that the salvors would earn £10,000 pounds for their efforts.
+Estimates were that the salvors would earn £10,000 for their efforts.
 The Royal Navy frigate HMS Astraea and ship of the line HMS Veteran towed General Elliot in to Great Yarmouth, Norfolk.

 Fate

 General Eliott was sold in 1802 for breaking up.